jakegt1/facebook-discord-emojis/README.md

 So, you lucky people can do 'How the hell does this work? : thinking:' which will then be replaced with 'How the hell does this work? 🤔'.

 ## Notes
-Thanks to [http://stackoverflow.com/users/96100/tim-down](Tim Down) on Stack Overflow for the pasteHtmlAtCaret code.
+Thanks to [Tim Down](http://stackoverflow.com/users/96100/tim-down) on Stack Overflow for the pasteHtmlAtCaret code.

 Had to add a space on the : thinking: because..
 Git has discord style emojis now.
 God damnit.